 - 1 tsp cinnamon

-- Serve with or without alcohol and enjoy!
+- Enjoy: Serve with or without alcohol and enjoy!

-Oat milk: I recommend oat milk or coconut milk from the can.
+Oat milk: I recommend oat milk (either homemade or store-bought, such as Forager Project), soymilk (personally recommend Forager project for this!), or coconut milk from the can.
 The reason being is that you want a very creamy consistency, and you will not get that from the refrigerated section almond and coconut milks.
 Oat milk, however, is naturally very creamy and thick, which is why you should really try to use it here.
-For oat milk brands, I recommend Forager Project or Califia Farms.
-Forager Project does contain cashews, though, so if you’re nut free, then go with Califia Farms- both work wonderfully!
+For oat milk brands, I recommend Forager Project.
+Forager Project does contain cashews, though, so if you’re nut free, then you can make your own or use coconut milk- both work wonderfully!

 Keywords: vegan eggnog, vegan eggnog recipe, egg free eggnog, dairy free eggnog recipe